myrica1030/cms/apps/cms-api/README.md

 # or (if you are not using docker)
 psql postgres
 # Next line is the PSQL CLI command
-CREATE DATABASE cms_api WITH OWNER postgres;
+CREATE DATABASE cms WITH OWNER postgres;

 # development
 pnpm start